Southwest Montana’s Vigilante Trail

 The Vigilante Trail, originally dedicated in 1924, provides a corridor for Montana tourists from Butte to West Yellowstone.
-The Butte Chamber chose to identify the road with marker with 3-7-77, the code that is known as the vigilante code.
-A code that theoretically served as a warning for frontier ruffians and criminals to leave the area immediately – or else.
-The trail cuts through the heart of Southwest Montana.
-The Vigilante Trail will take travelers along the road that was frequented by so many of the early Montana settlers.
-Rich in territorial history, outdoor recreational opportunities, and genuine Montanan hospitality, a trip along the Vigilante Trail will provide a memorable experience for all visitors.
+The trail was marked with the vigilante code, 3-7-77, on bright signs to ensure that visitors would not lose their way.
+This code served as a warning for frontier ruffians and criminals to leave the area immediately – or else.
+The trail cuts through the heart of Southwest Montana, taking travelers along the road that was frequented by so many of the early Montana settlers.
+Rich in territorial history, outdoor recreational opportunities, and genuine Montana hospitality, a trip along the Vigilante Trail will provide a memorable experience for all visitors.